stakater/kubestackplus-docs/content/for-developers/how-to-guides/expose-applications-to-internet/expose-applications-to-internet.md

-# Exposing Your Application to Internet over HTTPS and custom hostname
+# Exposing Your Application to Internet over httpS and custom hostname

 This guide provides a step-by-step process to configure an OpenShift `Route` resource to expose your application to the internet.